jhegemann/Muonbase/README.md

 with a decent amount of diligence and care and has been tested thoroughly as far as possible.
 This software will contain bugs and some things might be poorly designed.
 Both applies (more or less) to any other software as well.
 Though I have spent a lot of time in the past to make this piece of software what it is, it has always been a private project parallel to my fulltime employments.
-Please understand that du to this reason maintainance might sometimes be a bit slow and sluggish, I will try my very best!
+Please understand that due to this reason maintainance might sometimes be a bit slow and sluggish, I will try my very best!

 This software does not aim to be extremely portable, instead it is designed to run under linux providing a recent version of g++ that is compatible with C++ 20.
 The g++ version that has been used for development is g++ 9.3.0.
-The reason for not making it highly portable in the first place is to save development time, and second it is assumed to run on *servers* that in most cases run a linux distribution.
-It is mandatory that this linux version (or the c library) supports the epoll system calls.
+The reason for not making it highly portable in the first place is to save development time, and second it is assumed to run on *servers* that in most cases run a linux distribution anyway.
+It is mandatory that this linux distribution (or the c library) supports the epoll system calls.

 # Storage Engine
 As a data structure, baseload implements a templated in-memory b+ tree, which serves as a key value store.